petreboy14/redis-scheduler/README.md

 redis-scheduler
 ===============

 Use redis keyspace notifications to trigger timed events.

+## Features
+* Listen for expiring events by registering handlers to simple redis keys.
-Multiple handlers can be set up per events and events can be rescheduled and cancelled.
+* Multiple handlers can be set per key.
+* Events can be rescheduled or cancelled with automatic handler cleanup.
+* Can listen for patterns with one or many handlers using regular expressions.

 ## Requirements
 * Redis 2.8.0 or higher.